Camille Kostek Posts Cute Photo With Rob Gronkowski At Patriots Training Camp

 This might sound strange as you might assume that they would have already met since they worked for the same organization.
 But Kostek explained that the players and the cheerleaders aren’t supposed to interact.

 “It’s completely frowned upon,” she said.
 “When you make the team, you’re completely two separate entities.
 Although you’re a Patriots cheerleader, you are not one team.
 As cheerleaders, we would be removed, cut from the team.
-It’s now allowed.”
+It’s not allowed.”

 According to Fox, Kostek and Gronkowski have been “romantically linked” for a couple of years.
 As E!
 Online notes, Kostek quit being a cheerleader in March 2015.
 Gronk showed up on her Instagram account in the summer of that year.

 They made things red carpet official when they went to the 2016 Kids’ Choice Sports Awards together.
 But their romance seemed to have hit a snag in early 2017.
 In February last year, TMZ reported that Gronkowski and Kostek were not dating.
-At the time, TMZ said that they hadn’t been together got “months” and that Gronk had described their time together as nothing but a “fling.”
+At the time, TMZ said that they hadn’t been together for “months” and that Gronk had described their time together as nothing but a “fling.”

 While there could have been issues between the couple, TMZ could have been given a false tip.
 In any case, by May 2017, they were seen together at the wedding of one of Gronk’s friends.
 They also celebrated his birthday together that year, E!
 Online notes.